almlab/SmileTrain/README.md

 ===========

 # Documentation
 The full documentation is in the `doc` subfolder.
-To compile on Linux or Mac,
+To compile on Linux or Mac, run `make` (or use `make help` if you want to see your options).

-    make html

 On Windows, you need to use make.bat somehow.

 Then you can open `index.html` and read away!